hyunsik/hdfs-rs/README.md

 # Current Status
  * Alpha Status (Rust wrapping APIs can be changed)
- * libhdfs C APIs all are ported.
+ * All libhdfs FFI APIs are ported.
- * Some of Rust wrapping APIs are implemented.
+ * Safe Rust wrapping APIs to cover some of the libhdfs APIs.

 ## Documentation
 * [API documentation] (http://hyunsik.github.io/hdfs-rs/)